Editor’s Note: This article was first published January 7, 2017. It has been updated to include updated links and resources.

 The full details on pubic service forgiveness can be complicated, but put simply, if you work for a public interest employer and enroll in an eligible repayment plan, you can get your loans forgiven after 10 years.
 The eligible repayment pans are the Income-Driven Plans (including Income-Based Repayment and Pay As You Earn) and the Standard 10-year repayment plan.
 If you are on the 10-years plan for the entire time, your loan will be paid in full by th time you qualify, so the program only really benefits people who qualify for an income-driven plan.

-By far the two most popular Income-Driven plans are IBR (Income-Based Repayment) and PAYE (Pay As You Earn).
-Under IBR you are expected to pay 15% of your discretionary income towards your federal student loans and under PAYE, that number drops to 10%.
+By far the most popular Income-Driven plans are IBR (Income-Based Repayment), PAYE (Pay As You Earn), and REPAYE (Revised Pay As You Earn).
+Under IBR you are expected to pay 15% of your discretionary income towards your federal student loans and under PAYE and REPAYE, that number drops to 10%.
 (The plan you can sign up for depends upon when you took out your first student loan).
 For the purposes of answering Jenny’s question, we will assume she qualifies for PAYE.
-Even if she doesn’t presently, she will probably be able to sign up for REPAYE when it goes into effect later this year.
-Like PAYE, REPAYE will also require the 10% of your discretionary income.
+Even if she doesn’t presently, she will probably be able to sign up for REPAYE.

 For the purposes of making the math easier, we will assume that Jenny’s discretionary income is $100,000.
 We know she makes slightly over this amount, and depending upon family size, it should be a pretty accurate number.